• Home

 Ezekiel 16:3-10 Thus says the Lord GOD to Jerusalem: “Your birth and your nativity are from the land of Canaan; your father was an Amorite and your mother a Hittite.
 As for your nativity, on the day you were born your navel cord was not cut, nor were you washed in water to cleanse you, you were not rubbed with salt nor wrapped in swaddling cloths.
 No eye pitied you, to do any of these things for you, to have compassion on you; but you were thrown out into the open field, when you yourself were loathed on the day you were born.
 And when I passed by you and saw you struggling in your own blood, I said to you in your blood, ‘Live!’
 Yes, I said to you in your blood, ‘Live!’
 I made you thrive like a plant in the field; and you grew, matured, and became very beautiful.
 Your breasts were formed, your hair grew, but you were naked and bare.
 When I passed by you again and looked upon you, indeed your time was the time of love; so I spread My wing over you and covered your nakedness.
 Yes, I swore an oath to you and entered into a covenant with you, and you became Mine,” says the Lord GOD.
 “Then I washed you in water; yes, I thoroughly washed off your blood, and I anointed you with oil.
 I clothed you in embroidered cloth and gave you sandals of badger skin; I clothed you with fine linen and covered you with silk.”

-Jerusalem was clothed by God and given status, protection, prosperity and those around knew that God was with her.
-The woman here was clothed by the sun, which we have found is a leader of a nation.
-Christianity is now embraced by the King of England and given status, protection and prosperity.
-The twelve stars are likely in reference to the twelve disciples of the New Testament because the church fathers of the time were now printing Bibles but primarily the New Testament.
+In the verses from Ezekiel, God clothed his bride, he gave her status, protection, prosperity and identity.
+The woman here is clothed with the sun.
+Previously the sun would have been an emperor, and at the time after the inquisitions, it is kings that rule.
+It would be a king that shows the woman favor, protection, prosperity and identity.
+There is a crown of twelve (dodeka, what the 12 apostles were called) stars (God's elect), that adorns the woman's head.
+The church fathers of the time were now printing Bibles but primarily the New Testament.
 In 1384 John Wycliffe, who has been named the morning star of the reformation, had translated just the New Testament into English.
 After the printing press in 1455, there was the Tyndale Bible published, but again only in the New Testament.
 The church was now crowned with the glory of the testimony of Jesus.

 2 She was pregnant and was crying out in birth pains and the agony of giving birth.